openmrs/openmrs-module-labonfhir/README.md

 * `labonfhir.orderTestUuids` ,Concept UUIDs to filter by for Test Orders that get sent to the LIS
 * `labonfhir.labUpdateTriggerObject` ,The OpenMRS object type that should trigger LIS synchronization - either Encounter or Order
 * `labonfhir.addObsAsTaskInput` ,Allows Adding Obs as Task Input- either true or false

+watch the EMR-LIS Exhange [demo video](https://www.youtube.com/watch?v=LsHhDrrlvKw) using the Lab on FHIR module